dinganthony/virtual-home-base/index.md

 title: Home
 ---

-<span id="greeting"></span>, and welcome to my website!
-I'm a third-year undergraduate studying [EECS @ UC Berkeley](https://eecs.berkeley.edu) and an SDE intern @ [Amazon](https://amazon.com).
+<span id="greeting"></span>, and nice to meet you!
+I'm currently an SDE intern @ [Amazon](https://amazon.com) and a fourth-year undergraduate majoring in [EECS @ UC Berkeley](https://eecs.berkeley.edu).

-At Berkeley, I conduct research @ [Lawrence Berkeley National Lab](https://lbl.gov) under Professor Haichen Wang.
-We're working on training graph neural networks on particle data from the Large Hadron Collider.
+I conduct research @ [Berkeley Lab](https://lbl.gov) under Professor Haichen Wang.
+I work on a [suite](https://github.com/xju2/root_gnn) of graph neural networks tailored for particle physics.

-I'm also a senior mentor for [Computer Science Mentors](https://csmentors.berkeley.edu), a student organization dedicated to enabling student success in CS.
-Here's a [repository](https://github.com/dinganthony/teaching) of my teaching materials and resources.
+I'm also a senior mentor @ [Computer Science Mentors](https://csm.berkeley.edu).
+For my students, here's a [repository](https://github.com/dinganthony/teaching) of teaching materials I've written.

-On the side, I write for my [blog](blog), one-trick Shen in League, and sacrifice sleep to watch Liverpool.
-Previously, my friends and I built [Imprint](https://imprint.to), a new social blogging platform.
+On the side, I've worked on [Imprint](https://imprint.to), a social blogging platform focused on content ownership and accessibility.
+Last summer, we incubated @ [Mozilla Builders](https://builders.mozilla.community/) MVP Lab.

-Feel free to email me at anthonyding \[at\] berkeley \[dot\] edu or check out my [resume](resume)!
+I've created six [themes](themes) for my website, so feel free to pick your favorite!